-Silverlode provided an Ohio economic development organization with a data-driven highest and best use recommendation and marketing strategy for a critical site.
+Silverlode provided an economic development organization with a highest and best use analysis and marketing strategy for a critical downtown site in Troy, Ohio.

-Silverlode recommended three general use categories for the site as well as development considerations and next steps.
-Silverlode also provided the TDC with a list of companies and contacts within the target industry sectors and within certain identified geographies, recommendations for engaging those companies, and a high level marketing plan.
+Silverlode recommended general use categories for the site as well as development considerations and next steps.
+Silverlode provided Troy Development Council with a list of companies and contacts within the target industry sectors and geographies, recommendations for engaging those companies, and outreach strategies.